Advanced Practice Provider (APP) Fellowship Program

 - Bolstering resilience and acquiring skills to prevent burnout.

-There are over 400 APPs at Seattle Children’s working in a variety of pediatric specialties and subspecialties.
-APPs are an integral part of patient care and APP opportunities are expanding.
-Our fellowship program is designed to prepare newly graduated APPs or APP's with limited Pediatric experience to successfully enter their practice with a solid knowledge base in pediatric acute care.
 The acute care fellowship has three cohorts per year and accepts 10 candidates per cohort.
 This approach ensures new hires have a support group of peers, many of whom are new to the Seattle area.

 Current APP students should visit our APP Student Clinical Rotation Request page for information on clinical rotations.